taylortn/Azure-Kubernetes-Bootcamp/00-Azure-Fundamentals-AZ900/README.md

 Successfully deployed and verified Azure resources in the Azure Portal.
 Successfully created and verified a Resource Group in Azure to organize all lab resources.
 Provisioned a Storage Account to store cloud data with high availability and scalability.
+Successfully provisioned a Virtual Machine and adapted deployment based on available Azure subscription resources.

 ---